timbertson/mocktest/README.markdown

 	called with: ['a','b','c']
 	'result...'

-*note*: If you use both action and return_value, action will be called but return_value will be returned instead of anything action returns.
-If you only have action, the return value will come from that (even if it doesn't return anything; the return value will be None)
+*note*: You cannot use both action and return_value on the same mock, you'll get a `MockError`.
+If you want to have an action and particular return value, return the value from the action.

 Because setting properties like this is a little verbose, mock wrapper objects provide some helpful methods.
 These methods all return the mock wrapper itself,